 From Skagway to Chilkoot trailhead or Dyea campground there is only one option: Dyea-Chilkoot Trail Transport, operated by Anne Moore.
 Dyea Dave, a very entertaining character, provided this service for years, but he recently retired.

-If you are traveling north to Whitehorse, Yukon Territory, purchase a train ticket to Carcross, and a bus ticket to Whitehorse from Carcross, all through the White Pass Yukon Railway Company.
+If you are traveling north to Whitehorse, Yukon Territory, purchase a train ticket to Carcross, and a bus ticket from Carcross to Whitehorse.
+This can all be done through the White Pass & Yukon Route Railway.

 Accommodations in Skagway